princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 In a nutshell, the brain is made up of two main kinds of cells: glial cells and neurons (a.k.a. nerve cells).
 There are about [86 billion neurons](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2776484/){:target="_blank"} and even more glial cells in the nervous system (brain, spinal cord and nerves) of an adult human.
 The primary function of glial cells is to provide physical protection and other kinds of support to neurons, so we are not very interested in glial cells here.
 It’s the neuron we came for.

-The primary function of biological neurons is to process and transmit signals, and there are three main types, sensory neurons (concentrated in your sensory organs like eyes, ears, skin, etc.), motor neurons (carry signals between the brain and spinal cord, and from both to the muscles), and interneurons (found only in the brain and spinal cord, and they process information).
+The primary function of biological neurons is to process and transmit signals, and there are three main types: sensory neurons (concentrated in your sensory organs like eyes, ears, skin, etc.), motor neurons (carry signals between the brain and spinal cord, and from both to the muscles), and interneurons (found only in the brain and spinal cord, and they process information).

 For instance, when you grab a very hot cup, sensory neurons in the nerves of your fingers send a signal to interneurons in your spinal cord.
 Some interneurons pass the signal on to motor neurons in your hand, which causes you to drop the cup, while other interneurons send a signal to those in your brain, and you experience pain.